alianza/portfolio-v2/content/projects/2020-04-1_monumental.md

 endDate: 2021-01-12
 thumbnail: /assets/monumental.webp
 type: Professional
-description: Faka My first real cool job at a real company making bog moneys adrerie.
+description: The Monumental Android application was created for the mobile development thematic semester during my HBO-ICT Software Engineering studies.
+  I created this application by myself from the concept to implementation phase.
 ---
 # Monumental - Android

-I created the Monumental Android application for the mobile development thematic semester for my HBO-ICT Software Engineering studies.
+The Monumental Android application was created for the mobile development thematic semester during my HBO-ICT Software Engineering studies.
 I created this application by myself from the concept to implementation phase.

 ## Technologies & Frameworks